3 min read

 We’ve all had those mornings when we just don’t quite wake up looking our best.
 Dark bags and poofiness under the eyes, swelling in our faces, or general water retention aren’t exactly a good look when we catch that first glimpse of ourselves in the mirror.
 Or maybe we’ve eaten something that our body hasn’t quite taken a liking to, causing blotchiness, swelling, itching and other issues.
 Pimples, bug bites, injuries, and more are all common causes of facial swelling in humans.

-As it turns out, our canine companions aren’t so different from their human owners in this area.
+As it turns out, our canine companions aren’t so different from their pet parents in this area.
 Dogs can experience sudden facial swelling and poofiness just as we can.
-The difference is that a canine's fur can mask underlying causes and prevent any but the most sharp-eyed owner from noticing the onset of swelling.
-In addition, dogs aren’t capable of talking to their owners about what may have happened to cause the swelling, or whether they are experiencing any other symptoms.
-It’s up to diligent dog owners to notice, diagnose, and decide on a course of treatment when sudden facial swelling occurs.
+The difference is that a canine's fur can mask underlying causes and prevent any but the most sharp-eyed pet parent from noticing the onset of swelling.
+In addition, dogs aren’t capable of talking to their pet parent about what may have happened to cause the swelling, or whether they are experiencing any other symptoms.
+It’s up to diligent dog parents to notice, diagnose, and decide on a course of treatment when sudden facial swelling occurs.
 If your dog is suffering from this condition, here’s some advice that can help point you in the right direction.